tapjs/tapjs/README.md

 Built-in support for code coverage (including instrumenting child processes).
-Coverage is printed to the command line in a terse table by default, but tap can also open up your web browser to a pretty report if you add `--coverage-report=lcov` to the command.
+Coverage is printed to the command line in a terse table by default, but tap can also open up your web browser to a pretty report if you add `--coverage-report=html` to the command.

 Works with all exception-throwing assertion libraries (chai, should, node's built-in `require('assert')`, or just throwing yourself) but